Get Revenge

-The series was premiered on TV Chosun on November 21, 2020 and was broadcast on Saturday and Sunday at 21.00 KST till January 17, 2021.
+The series was premiered on TV Chosun on November 21, 2020 and was broadcast every Saturday and Sunday at 21.00 KST till January 17, 2021.
 The first episode of the series logged an average viewership nationwide ratings of 3.4%, peaking to 4.1%.
 Whereas the second and third episodes logged nationwide viewership ratings of 3.7% with the same peak rating of 4.1%.

 Synopsis

-It is a mysterious social revenge drama that follows Kang Hae-ra (played by Kim Sa-rang) and her revenge against those who rule society.
+It is a mysterious social revenge drama that follows Kang Hae-ra (played by Kim Sa-rang), and her revenge against those who rule society.
 She is a trendy influencer reporter until a phony scandal ruins her.
-She vows a revenge on those who hurt her.
+She vows revenge on those who hurt her.